SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Experiments

 Next, we performed t-SNE visualization on the features extracted by the three methods.
 In Figure \ref{fig:tsne_visualization}, we present the t-SNE visualization results of feature representations obtained using different feature extraction methods on the CIFAR-10 dataset.
 It can be clearly seen from the figure that the feature points extracted by PCA exhibit a highly mixed state in the t-SNE space, and it is difficult to distinguish between samples from different categories.
 This indicates that the feature representation after PCA dimensionality reduction lacks sufficient discriminative power.
 In contrast, the feature points extracted using deep neural networks exhibit a certain clustering trend in the t-SNE space, but there is still some overlap between the boundaries of different categories.
 The feature points extracted using Visual Transformer form a relatively clear cluster structure in the t-SNE space, which indicates that the feature representation extracted by ViT has stronger separability and can better capture the intrinsic structure of the data, providing a more favorable feature basis for subsequent classification tasks.

-PCA has limited feature discrimination ability, so it needs more Gaussian sub-models to model complex intra-class variations.
-At this time, increasing the number of Gaussian components helps to approximate the true distribution; while the features extracted by DNN/ViT are close to a single Gaussian for each category, increasing the number of components will cause the model complexity to exceed the actual needs.
+PCA has limited feature discrimination ability, so it needs more gaussian sub-models to model complex intra-class variations.
+At this time, increasing the number of gaussian components helps to approximate the true distribution; while the features extracted by DNN/ViT are close to a single gaussian for each category, increasing the number of components will cause the model complexity to exceed the actual needs.
 These analyses are consistent with the experimental results in Figure \ref{fig:n_components_accuracy_cifar10_trend}.

-We analyzed high-confidence samples from two Gaussian components of the same bird category.
-Observing the original images in Figure \ref{fig:multiple_gaussian_visualization}, we found that these two Gaussian components exhibit different feature preferences: one component tends to give high confidence to samples of ostriches (long-necked birds), while the other component prefers plump, neckless birds.
+We analyzed high-confidence samples from two gaussian components of the same bird category.
+Observing the original images in Figure \ref{fig:multiple_gaussian_visualization}, we found that these two gaussian components exhibit different feature preferences: one component tends to give high confidence to samples of ostriches (long-necked birds), while the other component prefers plump, neckless birds.

+We compare the heatmaps of DNN and ViT on several randomly selected images from the internet, each containing two animals simultaneously.
+The heatmaps are generated using the Grad-CAM method, which visualizes the importance of each pixel in the image for the classification result.
+As shown in Figure \ref{fig:combined_heatmap_pca}, the heatmaps of DNN and ViT differ significantly.
+While DNN focuses primarily on one animal, ViT attends to both animals in the image, demonstrating its ability to capture global context more effectively.
+This comparison highlights the differences in how these models prioritize regions of the image during classification.
 Through experimental results and visualization analysis, we found that DNN and ViT can better capture the distribution characteristics of data compared to the traditional PCA dimensionality reduction method, thereby improving the classification performance of SGMM.